Security & Supply Chain

 Release Signing

-Every release is signed at multiple levels:
+Every release is signed at multiple levels, but not all signatures cover the same artifact boundary:

-| Layer | Method | Verification |
+| Layer | Method | What it covers | Verification |

-| CI builds | Sigstore cosign (keyless, OIDC) | cosign verify-blob |
+| CI release artifacts | Sigstore cosign (keyless, OIDC) | Published GitHub release archives consumed by downstream packaging | cosign verify-blob |

-| Local builds | Apple Developer ID (YubiKey) | codesign -dvvv |
+| Local macOS validation binary | Apple Developer ID (YubiKey) | Operator workstation build produced before publish | codesign -dvvv |

-| Provenance | GitHub Attestations (SLSA) | gh attestation verify |
+| Provenance | GitHub Attestations (SLSA) | CI build provenance for published release assets | gh attestation verify |

 Verify a Release